GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$: Conclusions

 To further investigate this aspect, we checked for the presence of any evolution with redshift of the outflow properties.
-We removed the luminosity bias by only considering sources at \lbol $<$ 10$^{46}$~\ergs, without which all of the outflow properties show a steep increase with redshift, due to the fact that more luminous AGN, driving more powerful outflows, are preferentially observed at higher redshifts.
-Nevertheless, even after removing the luminosity bias, our analysis suggests an increase of mass outflow rate with redshift, especially above cosmic noon ($z\gtrsim3$).
-There is also evidence for an increase of mass loading factor at $z\gtrsim3$; however, the large number of upper limits on SFR (lower limits on mass loading factor) makes this less clear.
+We removed the luminosity bias by only considering sources at \lbol $<$ 10$^{46}$~\ergs, without which all of the outflow properties show a steep increase with redshift, due to the fact that more luminous AGN, which drive more powerful outflows, are preferentially observed at higher redshifts.
+Nevertheless, even after removing the luminosity bias, our analysis suggests an increase in the mass outflow rate with redshift, especially above cosmic noon ($z\gtrsim3$).
+There is also evidence of an increase in mass loading factor at $z\gtrsim3$; the large number of upper limits on SFR (lower limits on mass loading factor) makes this less clear, but it also implies that the actual mass loading factors at $z\gtrsim3$ could be significantly larger.
 At $z>4$, the limited statistics on outflows at these moderate AGN luminosities makes the inferred evolution of the outflow properties at this upper redshift range very uncertain.
 The outflow velocity shows no evolution with redshift.

 All in all, the results of our work indicate that AGN outflows were stronger in the early Universe than at later times, and potentially more capable of affecting their host galaxy.
-More statistics at $z > 3-4$ would be beneficial to confirm these results, while robust and homogeneous measurements of SFR, most of which are upper limits at $z$ $>$ 3 (especially for \lbol $<$ 10$^{46}$~\ergs), would help constrain the mass loading factor and its cosmic evolution, critical to quantify the role of AGN feedback in the early Universe.
+More statistics at $z > 3-4$ would be beneficial to confirm these results, while robust and homogeneous measurements of SFR, most of which are upper limits at $z$ $>$ 3 (especially for \lbol $<$ 10$^{46}$~\ergs), would help constrain the mass loading factor and its cosmic evolution, which are critical to quantify the role of AGN feedback in the early Universe.

 \begin{appendix}